 The Neighbourhood Trialogue is a unique school that brings together participants from Poland, Belarus and Ukraine.

-The school will take place in eastern Poland from 21-26 September 2025.
+The school will take place in the Lublin region from 20–25 September 2026.

 ‘Cooperation between three neighbouring nations is possible if we show openness to a different perspective and sensitivity, a willingness to understand others and a deeper understanding of history and mutual relations.’